 In many horror films, there’s a fundamentally good protagonist that’s set against a decidedly evil antagonist.
 The protagonist can be a man, woman or child or anything else under the sun—that’s irrelevant.
 The evil is what’s more important, and oftentimes it takes on some demonic shape or form with supernatural powers used to harm and hurt others.
 We recognize these powers as metaphors for real-life situations, and are engaged in the story.
 We cheer for the protagonist and are delighted when the hero overcomes whatever evil was threatening them.

 The relatable good protagonist is another reason people like horror films.
 The film serves as a rewarding experience for the viewer because it reaffirms his or her goodness.
 Being able to relate to the protagonist determines a level of humanity that was lacking from the evil of the film.
 For some, knowing that they are good is reason enough to enjoy horror films.
-When you sign up for one of these Charter Internet Plans you can watch a lot of great horror flicks.
+When you sign up for one of the Charter Internet Plans at http://www.s9.com/charter/charter-internet-.html, you can watch a lot of great horror flicks.